Sling Media

 Sling Media Inc. is an American technology company that develops placeshifting and Smart TV solutions for consumers, multiple-system operators and set top box manufacturers.
-The company is based in Foster City, California, and was a subsidiary of EchoStar Corporation (acquired in the fall of 2007).
+The company is based in Foster City, California, and was a subsidiary of Echostar (acquired in the fall of 2007).
 Their initial product, the Slingbox, debuted on the US market on July 1, 2005.
 The EchoStar business unit was part of a corporate assets exchange with Dish Network at the beginning of 2017 and now operates as Dish Technologies Corporation under Dish Network.

 History

 The company was founded in 2004 by brothers Blake and Jason Krikorian from San Francisco, along with Bhupen Shah, who had the relationships to help establish Sling's presence in Bangalore.
 The idea for Sling originated during the 2002 Major League Baseball season, when the Krikorian brothers, who are dedicated San Francisco Giants fans, often traveled far from home, and faced missing the best games of the season.

 On September 24, 2007, EchoStar announced an agreement to acquire Sling Media for approximately US$380 million.
 Blake and Jason left the company in January 2009.

 On August 3, 2016, Blake Krikorian died of a heart attack at age 48.

+On June 6, 2025, it was reported that parent company EchoStar Corporation was preparing to file for Chapter 11 bankruptcy protection after the Federal Communications Commission (FCC) suspended EchoStar's ability to plan out strategic decisions for its Boost Mobile subsidiary.
+In addition, other factors contributing to this decision included missing over $500 million in interest payments and the termination of the Dish Network acquisition by DirecTV.